 “The themes of land use change and climate change were relevant to what I wanted to learn at university, and Borneo’s rainforest was somewhere I had always wanted to go”.

-All three went on to study Geography degrees at University, with a common theme of climate change being apparent.
-During his studies at Durham University, Joe surveyed glacier retreat in Iceland as well as leading his own expedition to climb Kilimanjaro.
-Joe has now started a Masters at King's College London in Climate Change: Environment, Science and Policy
+All three went on to study Geography degrees at University, with the common theme of Climate Change being apparent.
+During his studies at Durham University, Joe surveyed glacier retreat in Iceland as well as leading his own expedition to climb Mt.
+Kilimanjaro.
+Joe has now started a Masters at King's College London in Climate Change: Environment, Science and Policy.

-George’s interest went on to focus on hydrology, leading him to create his undergraduate dissertation on the environmental threats being faced by the Brisbane Basin in Queensland, Australia.
-He plans to continue exploring Australia’s ecosystems and study for a Masters in Water Policy and Management post-Covid.
+George’s interest focussed on water policy and management, leading him to create his undergraduate dissertation on the environmental threats being faced by the Brisbane Basin in Queensland, Australia.
+He plans to continue his involvement with the environment in a career focussed on management in the fresh food and produce industry.

-Bertie is completing his final year of his degree with his dissertation exploring climate change's impact on rockfall and glacier tourism in Italy and is then planning to do a Masters in international relations.
+Bertie is completing the final year of his degree, his dissertation is exploring the impact of Climate Change on rockfall and glacier tourism in Italy.
+After which, he is planning to do a Masters in International Relations.